 Strong defence submissions

 He entered a guilty plea at Mt Druitt Local Court.
 The defence arranged referrals to community organisations to assist him and provide counselling.
-The court took into considering the defence’s submissions, and agreed that RL’s case was towards the lower end of objective seriousness, despite his prior record.
+The court took into account the defence’s submissions, and agreed that RL’s case was towards the lower end of objective seriousness.
+This was despite his prior record.

-He was granted a section 9 good behaviour bond of 2 years for each offence and released from custody immediately upon sentence.
+The magistrate granted our client a section 9 good behaviour bond of 2 years for each offence and released him from custody immediately upon sentence.

-If you have been charged with common assault or breaching an AVO, speak to one of our experienced criminal defence lawyers.
+If police charged you with common assault or breaching an AVO, speak to one of our experienced criminal defence lawyers.
 Call us on (02) 9261 4281 to book a free initial consultation.